rwebaz/Medcoin-Crypto-Currency-Project/docs/pages/The-Pseudonym.md

 ---
 title: The Pseudonym
 layout: default
+excerpt: How shall you be known in cyberspace when it comes time to transact using a crypto-currency?
+hint: Place the intro paragraph ie.) the 'hypothesis' here ...
+repo: Medcoin-Currency-Project
+ver_date: 11-24-19
 navigation_weight: 8
+categories: page
 ---
-# The Pseudonym

-How shall you be known in cyberspace when it comes time to transact using a crypto-currency?

-{% include toc-medcoin-tangerine-copper.md %}
+{% include toc.md %}

 ## Anonymity

+> **Hint**. {{ page.hint }}

 One of the draws of using a crypto-currency in the United States is perceived anonymity when conducting a transaction.

 However, because the wallet address that receives and sends the crypto-coin is a piece of default data when queuing a transaction for consensus verification, at least the address of the wallet may be traced back to an originator.

+{% include toc-medcoin-tangerine-copper.md %}

 ## Enter The Pseudonym